 - Close relationships with non-deviant peers

 Being a parent of a teen is no easy feat.
 It can be especially challenging to know the difference between normal teenage behavior and warning signs of mental health struggles and substance use disorder (SUD).
 Parents of teens must become familiar with risk factors, warning signs, and protective factors to best support their teens during times of need.
-12 South Recovery offers a treatment program specifically for adolescents struggling with mental health problems.
+12 South Recovery offers a treatment program specifically for young adults struggling with mental health problems.
 We offer a wide range of treatment interventions and resources that will help your teen overcome any mental and behavioral health disorders.
 Our team of trained professionals prioritizes compassion and individualized treatment above all else.
-To learn more, call us today at (888) 830-8374.
+To learn more, call us today at 866-839-6876.